temporalio/documentation/docs/learning-paths/background-checks/application-design-and-implementation.md

 - [State Criminal Search](/docs/learning-paths/background-checks/state-criminal-search)
 - [Motor Vehicle Search](/docs/learning-paths/background-checks/motor-vehicle-search)
 - [Employment Verification](/docs/learning-paths/background-checks/employment-verification)

-## Which steps within a business process are we mapping to Activities?

-In this application we are using Activities for the following business sub-processes:

-- Sending email
-- Calling third-party APIs

 ## Why use Child Workflows for Searches instead of Activities?